 Interest is charged at the prevailing rate from January 1st of this year to the date payment is received.
 For convenience, the interest shown on the tax notice has been calculated to the due date.
 The interest rate is set by the Province on the 1st day of January, May and September.
 At April 1, 2019, the rate was 6.95%

 At 10 a.m. on the last Monday in September, at the council chambers, the collector must conduct the annual tax sale by offering for sale by public auction each parcel of real property on which taxes are delinquent.
 If taxes are delinquent, a property will be sold for taxes unless the delinquent taxes plus interest are sooner paid.

 To reduce civic expenses, please accept your cancelled cheque as your receipt.
 Detach and enclose the remittance stub (grant application) with your payment.
 However, if you require a receipted tax statement, send the entire tax notice with a note attached requesting a receipt.
-Receipt is void if cheque is dishonoured.
+The receipt is void if the cheque is dishonoured.

 If your name does not appear on the tax notice as the registered owner and you are eligible for the Home Owners Grant, you may apply for the grant but you must enclose a copy of the Transfer of Fee Simple or other document conveying the property to you showing the registration and the date of registration at the Land Titles Office.

 For further information